Thyroid disease in pregnancy: Risks of hyperthyroidism on fetal and maternal well-being

-Uncontrolled hyperthyroidism in pregnancy is associated with an increased risk of severe pre-eclampsia and up to a four-fold increased risk of low birth weight deliveries.
+Uncontrolled hyperthyroidism in pregnancy is associated with an increased risk of severe pre-eclampsia and up to a fourfold increased risk of low birth weight deliveries.
 Some of these unfavourable outcomes are more marked in women who are diagnosed for the first time in pregnancy.
 A recent study has also shown that already high normal maternal FT4 levels are associated with a decrease in child IQ and gray matter and cortex volumes, similar to the effects of hypothyroidism.

 Uncontrolled and inadequately treated maternal hyperthyroidism may also result in fetal and neonatal hyperthyroidism due to the transplacental transfer of stimulatory TSH receptor antibodies.
 Clinical neonatal hyperthyroidism occurs in about 1% of infants born to mothers with Graves' disease.
-Rarely neonatal hypothyroidism may also be observed in the infants of mothers with Graves' hyperthyroidism.
+Rarely, neonatal hypothyroidism may also be observed in the infants of mothers with Graves' hyperthyroidism.
 This may result from transplacental transfer of circulating maternal anti-thyroid drugs, pituitary-thyroid axis suppression from transfer of maternal thyroxine.

 Management of hyperthyroidism in pregnancy

 Ideally, a woman who is known to have hyperthyroidism should seek pre-pregnancy advice, although as yet there is no evidence for its benefit.
 Appropriate education should allay fears that are commonly present in these women.
 She should be referred for specialist care for frequent checking of her thyroid status, thyroid antibody evaluation and close monitoring of her medication needs.
 Medical therapy with anti-thyroid medications is the treatment of choice for hyperthyroidism in pregnancy.
 Methimazole and propylthiouracil are effective in preventing pregnancy complications by hyperthyroidism.
 Surgery is considered for patients who have severe adverse reactions to anti-thyroid drugs and this is best performed in the second trimester of pregnancy.
 Radioactive iodine is absolutely contraindicated in pregnancy and the puerperium.
-If a woman is already receiving carbimazole, a change to propylthiouracil is recommended but this should be changed back to carbimazole after the first trimester.
-On occasion, Carbimazole is associated with skin and also mid-line defects in the fetus but propylthiouracil long term also can cause liver side effects in the adult.
-Carbimazole and propylthiouracil are both secreted in breast milk but evidence suggests that antithyroid drugs are safe during lactation.
+If a woman is already receiving carbimazole, a change to propylthiouracil is recommended, but this should be changed back to carbimazole after the first trimester.
+On occasion, Carbimazole is associated with skin and midline defects in the fetus, but propylthiouracil long-term can cause liver side effects in the adult.
+Carbimazole and propylthiouracil are both secreted in breast milk, but evidence suggests that antithyroid drugs are safe during lactation.
 There are no adverse effects on IQ or psychomotor development in children whose mothers have received antithyroid drugs in pregnancy.
-Current guidelines suggest that a pregnant patient should be on propylthiouracil during the first trimester of pregnancy due to lower tetratogenic effect and then be switched to methimazole during the second and third trimester due to lower liver dysfunction side effects.
+Current guidelines suggest that a pregnant patient should be on propylthiouracil during the first trimester of pregnancy due to lower teratogenic effects and then be switched to methimazole during the second and third trimesters due to lower liver dysfunction side effects.